[Source: Freepik]

 #3 Flexibility and Scalability Issues

-Automated systems, while efficient, often come with limitations in terms of flexibility, struggling to accommodate new product lines, changes in packaging sizes, or fluctuations in demand without significant adjustments or upgrades.
+Automated systems, while efficient, often come with limitations in terms of flexibility, struggling to accommodate new product lines, changes in packaging sizes, the need to sort products into different delivery distances like Cross Border Freight, or fluctuations in demand without significant adjustments or upgrades.

 Additionally, scalability concerns emerge as businesses grow and their operational needs evolve; expanding the capacity of automated systems to match increasing volumes or diversifying product ranges can require further substantial investments.